reales/OPL/readme.md

 ![OPL AU plugin](https://www.discodsp.com/img/opl.png)

 This instrument provides an emulated OPL sound chip.
 It provides all features of the OPL2, and some features of the OPL3.
-It is a slightly modified JUCEOPLVSTi build compiled for macOS only. -[The original coder and author is Bruce Sutherland](http://bsutherland.github.io/JuceOPLVSTi/).
+It is a slightly modified JUCEOPLVSTi build compiled for macOS only.
+[The original coder and author is Bruce Sutherland](http://bsutherland.github.io/JuceOPLVSTi/).

 ## Binaries ##